MichalRedm/distributed-library-system/README.md

 ## 📜 License

-This project is part of the **Big Data and Distributed Processing** course at Poznań University of Technology and is not licensed for commercial use.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+You may share and adapt this work for non-commercial purposes, provided that appropriate credit is given.